Restricted Expanded Universe

 - It seems that Paramount has given the writers more freedom in changing status quo in post-Nemesis stories, as Admiral Janeway from Voyager Ascends To A Higher Plane Of Existence in Before Dishonor.

 - And the complete annihilation/liberation of the Borg in the Destiny trilogy.
 Isn't it fun to write in a universe where nothing canonical is coming out for years to come?

 - The Mass Effect books have suffered greatly from this.
-Since a lot of choices are left to the player, the books have been forced to remain neutral on big issues such as the fate of the original council, the destiny ascension, who survived on Virmire, what happened to the rachni and humanity's representative as well as smaller ones right down to Commander Shepard's gender.
+Since a lot of choices are left to the player, the books have been forced to remain neutral on big issues such as the fate of the original council, the Destiny Ascension, who survived on Virmire, what happened to the rachni and humanity's representative as well as smaller ones right down to Commander Shepard's gender.
 Only exception being the Bad Ending of 2, which is directly contradicted in first issue of the Homeworlds comic series.